artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 The Greeks did not treat women well.

 > "So, mother,
-> got back to your quarters.
+> go back to your quarters.
 Tend to your own tasks,
 > the distaff and the loom, and keep the women
 > working hard as well.
 As for giving orders,
 > men will see to that, but I most of all: